 The Incight scholarship application can only be found online.
 It can be accessed here.

 - What is the deadline for the scholarship application?

-The application deadline for the 2016-2017 school year is April 1, 2016.
-All references and application materials must be received by midnight on this date in order for the application to be reviewed.
+The application deadline for the 2018-2019 school year is April 1, 2018.
+All references and application materials must be received by midnight on the date in order for the application to be reviewed.
 It is the responsibility of the applicant to confirm the completion of all fields and application submission using the online system.